k0retux/fuddly/docs/source/data_manip.rst

 one.
 You can unfreeze only the node on which the method is called by switching its ``recursive`` parameter.

+You may want to unfreeze the graph without changing its state, just because you performed some modifications locally and want it to be taken into account when getting a new data from the graph.
+(refer to :ref:`dmanip:conf` for a usage example).
+For that purpose, you may use the ``dont_change_state`` parameter of :meth:`fuzzfmk.data_model.Node.unfreeze` which allows to unfreeze without cycling.

 Another option you may want is to unfreeze only the constraints of your graph which based on existence conditions (refer to :ref:`dm:pattern:existence-cond`), *generator*  and *func* nodes.
 To do so, set the ``reevaluate_constraints`` parameter to ``True``.